 36. April Henry

 Looking for writing prompts?
 This author has put together a list of prompts to get students thinking outside of the box.

 To go along with his collection of youth novels, Hobbs has created resources and activities for teachers and librarians.

 38. Tayari Jones

 Want to learn more about writing an etheree (a ten-line poem in which writers add an additional syllable with each line)?
 Scanlon has a video lesson all about them!

+Like these virtual author activities?
 Looking for more?
-We have over 130 online resources for learning at home here!
+We have hundreds of online resources here!